Trekking route from Everest base camp tent area to advanced base camp

 D5: Return to the tent area of Mount Everest Base Camp from Camp C2.

-Note: The ice towers along the way are very beautiful, but shooting while on the move can easily disrupt the rhythm and affect the state.
-You can choose to take more shots when going down.
+Note: The ice towers along the route are stunning, but shooting while moving can disrupt the rhythm and impact performance.
+Consider taking more shots when descending.